aarnadlr/bp-app-react-components/README.md

 # bp-app-react-components

 ## Components List:

-RegisterForm
+• RegisterForm

-RegisterFormWSignIn
+• RegisterFormWSignIn

-SignIn
+• SignIn

+## Font / Typeface Info

+The H1 header typeface is Libre Franklin, Google Fonts' version of Franklin Gothic.

+For the native app build, please find the ttf and otf font files in the /src/LibreFranklin-font folder.

-#### RegisterForm and RegisterFormWSignIn:
+## RegisterForm and RegisterFormWSignIn:

 Each input is a 'controlled component': Each input receives its value declaratively from state.